 - This refers to the software that answers the requirement of a specific for example software for healthcare, real estate, industries dealing with finance and agriculture.

-- This involves the product which mostly focuses on a software category for example marketing, human resources, developer too and sales keeping in mind that they are industry agnostics.
+- This involves the product which mostly focuses on a software category for example marketing, human resources, developer too, and sales keeping in mind that they are industry agnostics.
 Software as a service (SaaS)

 Software companies that used to deliver their products traditionally have quickly jumped into the Software As Service bandwagon.

 Some of the Software As Service providers include Salesforce, LinkedIn, Workday, StartupSuite, ServiceNow, and Brainverse Technologies.
 You may ask, why does the SaaS industry sound so lucrative to many companies?
-Well, it presents easy to use, easy scalability, vendor accountability among other client and vendor-based advantages.
+Well, it presents easy to use, easy scalability, vendor accountability among other clients, and vendor-based advantages.